joelouthan/theologic.us/content/posts/a-few-quotes/2020/2020-07-31-few-points-friday.md

 ------

 ## There is an appropriate gif/meme for this

-What am I getting myself into?
-(Trick question.
-I know exactly what I am getting myself into.
-The Bible is clear with what people do with prophets.)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Talked to a pastor who was blindsided by a call to quit.
 Pastors, keep encouraging one another, praying for one another, and keep your eyes on Jesus.
 There are wonderful days, there are horrible days, and both are held in the sovereign hands of our Lord.</p>&mdash; 𝑀𝒶𝓉𝓉 𝐻𝑒𝓃𝓈𝓁𝑒𝑒 (@mhenslee) <a href="https://twitter.com/mhenslee/status/1289031430664622080?ref_src=twsrc%5Etfw">July 31, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>